 The Choir Today

 From little things big things grow.
-The Canberra choir now has over 50 members and we are expanding nationally with branches starting in all capital cities and near large military bases.
+The choir now has over 150 members in twelve locations in most capital cities and near large military bases.

-The choir welcomes women who have a significant relationship with an Australian Defence Force member or foreign defence force member stationed in Australia.
+The choir welcomes women and girls who have a significant relationship with an Australian Defence Force member or foreign defence force member stationed in Australia.
 This includes partners, daughters, mothers and sisters.

-Choirs aim to meet once a fortnight for rehearsals which include musical education and social interaction, all underpinned by the natural joy that comes from singing.
+Choirs meet fortnightly for rehearsals which include developing choral skills and social connection, all underpinned by the natural joy that comes from singing.

 While not the primary focus, the choirs also aim to perform in the local community to share their love of music and create an awareness of the choir for potential new members.
 Choir members are only expected to perform as often (or as little!) as they please.